-Stage Which Parameter Where How/Monitoring Equipment Monitoring /Reporting Time/Frequency Why Cost Contractor's Site Management before mobilization at the site in line with the principles set out in this document, once the contractor is selected.
+Stage Which Parameter Where How/Monitoring Equipment Monitoring /Reporting Time/Frequency Why Cost Responsibility Contractor's Site Management before mobilization at the site in line with the principles set out in this document, once the contractor is selected.
 Exploration Land Preparation & Drilling Waste Batteries and Accumulators Drilling Location Field Observations Weekly Controls Grievance Mechanism Control Control of Waste Transport and Disposal Records Weekly Routine Controls These wastes should be collected and stored regularly.
 In an unfavorable situation, immediate action must be taken and noncompliance terminated before the environmental impact begins.
-Included in Project Cost Exploration Land Preparation & Drilling End-of-life Tires Drilling Location Field Observations Weekly Controls Grievance Mechanism Control Control of Waste Transport and Disposal Records Weekly Routine Controls These wastes should be collected and stored regularly.
+Included in Project Cost Site Manager of Contractor with support from Environmental Manager Exploration Land Preparation & Drilling End-of-life Tires Drilling Location Field Observations Weekly Controls Grievance Mechanism Control Control of Waste Transport and Disposal Records Weekly Routine Controls These wastes should be collected and stored regularly.
 In an unfavorable situation, immediate action must be taken and noncompliance terminated before the environmental impact begins.
-Included in Project Cost Exploration Land Preparation & Drilling Scrap Wastes Drilling Location Field Observations Weekly Controls Grievance Mechanism Control Control of Waste Transport and Disposal Records Weekly Routine Controls These wastes should be collected and stored regularly.
+Included in Project Cost Site Manager of Contractor with support from Environmental Manager Exploration Land Preparation & Drilling Scrap Wastes Drilling Location Field Observations Weekly Controls Grievance Mechanism Control Control of Waste Transport and Disposal Records Weekly Routine Controls These wastes should be collected and stored regularly.
 In an unfavorable situation, immediate action must be taken and noncompliance terminated before the environmental impact begins.
-Included in Project Cost Exploration Land Preparation & Drilling Liquid wastes (Based on Personnel) Drilling Location Control of Sewage Truck Control of Records Sewage Truck Weekly Routine Controls Effluent Management Plan will be checked before work starts.
+Included in Project Cost Site Manager of Contractor with support from Environmental Manager Exploration Land Preparation & Drilling Liquid wastes (Based on Personnel) Drilling Location Control of Sewage Truck Control of Records Sewage Truck Weekly Routine Controls Effluent Management Plan will be checked before work starts.
 It will be prepared specifically for the site by the Drilling Contractor before site mobilization in line with the principles set out in this document.
 These wastes should be collected and stored regularly.
 In an unfavorable situation, immediate action must be taken and noncompliance terminated before the environmental impact begins.
-Included in Project Cost Exploration (Drilling) Liquid wastes (Process) Drilling Location Field Observations Check whether the storage in the drilling mud pit is carried out according to the rules (Mud pit has a volume of 6900 m 3) Analyses by Accredited Laboratory at the end of drilling to determine final disposal method Daily Effluent Management Plan will be checked before work starts.
+Included in Project Cost Site Manager of Contractor with support from Environmental Manager Exploration (Drilling) Liquid wastes (Process) Drilling Location Field Observations Check whether the storage in the drilling mud pit is carried out according to the rules (Mud pit has a volume of 6900 m ) Daily Effluent Management Plan will be checked before work starts.
 It will be prepared specifically for the site by the Drilling Contractor before site mobilization in line with the principles set out in this document.
-Analysis at the end of drilling by Accredited Laboratory These wastes should be collected and stored regularly.
 In an unfavorable situation, immediate action must be taken and noncompliance terminated before the environmental impact begins.
-Included in Project Cost Exploration Land Preparation & Excavation Wastes Drilling Location Field Observations Before Drilling (During the land preparation phase) Daily These wastes should be collected and stored regularly.
-In an unfavorable situation, immediate action must be taken and Included in Project Cost
+Included in Project Cost Site Manager of Contractor with support from Environmental Manager Exploration Land Preparation & Drilling Excavation Wastes Drilling Location Field Observations Before Drilling (During the land preparation phase) Daily These wastes should be collected and stored regularly.
+In an unfavorable situation, immediate action must be taken and noncompliance terminated Included in Project Cost Site Manager of Contractor with support from Environmental Manager